infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 tags:
 - Rollups
 ---

-# INTRODUCTION
+- Fisher et al. (1997) have pointed  out that most of the characteristic early problems of children adopted from orphanages  might indicate brain damage or emotionally produced pathology if they were found in children reared in families.[^3]
+- In the U.K. sample  children’s scores on disinhibited attachment disturbance were positively correlated with  their scores on hyperactivity and disruptive behavior measures at age 4 and hyperactivity, disruptive behavior and emotional difficulties measures at 6 years.[^3]
+## What is child safety?

-The child safety principles in a childcare institution are based on the following principles. [^6]
+- According to Rainbows Child Protection Policy - The child safety principles in a childcare institution are based on the following  [^6]
 	- recognition of best interests of the child
 	- respect for dignity, liberty and freedom
 	- respect for agency and active participation of the child
 	- respect for privacy and confidentiality
 	- zero tolerance of any form of abuse
 	- child protection is a responsibility for anyone who is directly or indirectly associated with the children

-# TYPES OF VULNERABILITIES IN CHILDREN
+## Key Definitions of Type of Abuse

-## PHYSICAL ABUSE
+### PHYSICAL ABUSE

-**Definition:**- [^6]any action that causes pain, injury, hurt or discomfort is considered to be childhood abuse
+**Definition:**- any action that causes pain, injury, hurt or discomfort is considered to be childhood abuse [^6]
 - According to the Childhood Enders index, extreme violence is a common childhood ender. [^4]
 - Typical violent actions like Hitting, slapping, pinching, pushing them down, pulling hair, pulling ears, throwing things at them, shaking, flinging them down, hitting head against the wall
 - Also includes making them carry heavy weights beyond capacity.
 - Forcing children to be in uncomfortable positions like: Standing on a bench with hands raised, kneeling, holding ears through the legs, weight on their heads.
 - Forced ingestion of inedible things, burning, poisoning, smothering, hurting genitals, giving electric shocks.

-## EMOTIONAL ABUSE
+### EMOTIONAL ABUSE
-**Definition**: According to the Child Welfare Department in the US, Emotional or psychological child abuse is a pattern of behavior that impairs a child's emotional development or sense of self-worth.
+- **Definition**: According to the Child Welfare Department in the US, Emotional or psychological child abuse is a pattern of behavior that impairs a child's emotional development or sense of self-worth.
-This is commonly seen as
+- This is commonly seen as
 	- Repeatedly rejecting the child
 	- Using derogatory terms to insult the child
 	- Ridiculing, pressurizing  the child
 	- Unnecessary reference to the child’s past and health status of the child’s parents
 	- Intimidating the child
 	- Imposing developmentally inappropriate expectations
 	- Belittling the child about not meeting teacher’s expectations
 	- Using abusive language
 	- Shaming the child about a disability
 	- Caste, religion, race based discrimination
 	- Showing favouritism
 	- Threatening to kick a child out of the home
 - **NEGLECT**: Persistent lack of care: can include failure to meet physical, safety, health and emotional needs

-## SEXUAL ABUSE
+### SEXUAL ABUSE
 **Definition**: The World Health Organization (WHO) defines Child Sexual Abuse (CSA) as the involvement of a child in sexual activity that he or she does not fully comprehend, is unable to give informed consent to, or for which the child is not developmentally prepared and cannot give consent, or that violates the laws or social taboos of society

 ### Contact abuse: